דלג לתוכן הראשי

 HMB is considered very safe.
 Dozens of studies have found no significant side effects at a dosage of 3 grams per day, and there is no evidence of liver or kidney toxicity at standard doses.
 It is one of the safest supplements available.
 But safety is not efficacy, and here honesty is needed:

-- Cost: HMB is not cheap.
-A monthly supply typically costs 80 to 150 NIS, expensive compared to creatine which costs a third of that and is much more researched.
+• Cost: HMB is not cheap.
+A monthly supply typically costs 80 to 150 shekels, expensive compared to creatine, which costs a third of that and is much more researched.

-- It is not a steroid: Any marketing that hints at a steroid-like effect is misleading.
-HMB slows breakdown, it does not build dramatic mass.
+• It's not a steroid: Any marketing hinting at a steroid-like effect is misleading.
+HMB slows breakdown; it does not build dramatic mass.

 What to Take Away from the Research?

-- If you are over 60 and losing muscle: HMB at 3 grams per day, alongside resistance training and adequate protein nutrition, is a legitimate supplement with evidence.
-It is worth discussing with a doctor or dietitian.
+1. If you are over 60 and losing muscle: HMB at 3 grams per day, alongside resistance training and adequate protein intake, is a legitimate supplement with evidence.
+It's worth discussing with a doctor or dietitian.

-- If you are an experienced, healthy trainee consuming enough protein: You will likely not feel a difference.
+3. If you are an experienced, healthy trainee consuming enough protein: You likely won't notice a difference.
 Put your money into creatine and protein, not HMB.

 The Broader Perspective

 This is why we rate HMB in yellow, not green and not red.
 It is not a marketing scam like some anti-aging supplements, but it is also not a universal solution.
 HMB is a specific tool for a specific problem: preserving muscle when the breakdown rate is high.
-If that is your situation, it can help.
+If that's your situation, it can help.
 If not, save your money.
-As always, there are no shortcuts, only the correct matching of the tool to the task.
+As always, there are no shortcuts, only the right fit of the tool to the task.

 References: